Course Content and Outcome Guide for CMET 237

 - Special Fee:

-Course DescriptionPresents advanced topics in mechanical/manufacturing engineering oriented computer aided design and drawing meeting industry standards.
-Prerequisites: CMET 113.
+Course DescriptionPresents topics in solid modeling for mechanical/manufacturing engineering computer aided design and drawing, meeting industry standards.
 Audit available.

 Intended Outcomes for the course

-- Understand the basics of a 3D feature-based, constraint-based, and fully associative parametric solid modeler.
+1. Create solid models using a 3D feature-based, constraint-based, and fully associative parametric solid modeler,

-- Generate the necessary views for the working engineering drawings from the completed solid model.
+3. Generate views for working engineering drawings from the completed solid model, and dimension these views.

 Outcome Assessment Strategies